fission/fission/environments/dotnet20/builder/README.md

  Wait if the status is running , until it fails or succeeded.
  For detailed build logs, you can shell into builder pod in fission-builder namespace and verify log location mentioned in above result.

+**Note** : Even If the result is succeeded , please have a look at detailed build logs to see compilation success and builder job done.

-Now If the result is succeeded , then go ahead and create function using this package *--entrypoint* flag is optional if your function body file name is func.cs  (which it should be as builder need that), else put the filename (without extension )
+Now If the result is succeeded , then go ahead and create function using this package.

+*--entrypoint* flag is optional if your function body file name is func.cs  (which it should be as builder need that), else put the filename (without extension )
  ```
  fission fn create --name dotnetcsvtest --pkg funccsv-zip-xyz --env dotnetcorewithnuget --entrypoint "func"